-The University has continued to work closely with its partners in North Wales and our Digital Signal Processing (DSP) Centre of Excellence is a multi-million-pound research centre undertaking highly specialised research into digital communication systems such as 5G networks and ecosystems.
-The DSP Centre is the only research site in the UK dedicated to addressing DSP technology for future applications and is working alongside more than 30 industry partners to deliver ground-breaking solutions for various sectors.
+The University has continued to work closely with its partners in North Wales and our Digital Signal Processing (DSP) Centre of Excellence is a multimillion-pound research centre undertaking highly specialised research into digital communication systems such as 5G networks and ecosystems.

+dedicated to addressing DSP technology for future applications and is working alongside more than 30 industry partners to deliver ground-breaking solutions for various sectors.
 In summer 2022 the DSP Centre became the first live project within the North Wales Growth Deal, a £240m programme dedicated to providing investment in the region with the specific aim of stimulating economic growth.